The 2026 competition is now OPEN.

 Before law school, Judge Baker Motley worked for the NAACP Legal Defense and Educational Fund where she continued her work as a staff attorney after law school and served with the organization for more than twenty years.
 As an attorney, Judge Baker Motley argued 12 landmark civil rights cases before the United States Supreme Court, winning nine.
 She was a law clerk to the Honorable Thurgood Marshall, Associate United States Supreme Court Justice, during Brown v.
 Board of Education and was nominated by President Lyndon B. Johnson to the role of United States District Judge for the United States District Court for the Southern District of New York on January 26, 1966.
 Despite fierce opposition based, in part, on her record of championing civil rights, including allegations she was a communist, Judge Baker Motley received her commission to the United States District Court for the Southern District of New York on August 30, 1966.
 Judge Baker Motley was elevated to Chief Judge in 1982 where she presided until 1986 before assuming Senior Status.

-The Competition is open to all full or part-time law students seeking a juris doctor (JD) or a Master of Laws (LLM), any federal practitioner or professionals under the age of 40-years-old, or have been practicing ten years or less, whether a current member of the Federal Bar Association or a prospective member.
+The Competition is open to all full or part-time law students seeking a Juris Doctor (JD) or a Master of Laws (LLM) and to those who have been practicing law for ten years or less or are under 40 years of age.
+Applicants must also be a current member of the Federal Bar Association.

 2. SUBJECT MATTER AND LENGTH OF SUBMISSIONS

-The submissions will address strategies to promote, achieve, and sustain diversity, equity, and inclusion in federal practice and be no longer than 500 words.
-The author’s name and other identifying information, such as law school or professional institution, must be included on the first and any subsequent pages.
-This identifying information will be redacted in the judging portion of the Competition.
+Submissions must address strategies to promote, achieve, and sustain diversity, equity, and inclusion in federal practice, be responsive to the 2026 Submission Question, and be no longer than 500 words.
+The author’s name and other identifying information, such as law school or professional institution, must be included on each page of the submission.
+This identifying information will be redacted for the judging portion of the Competition.

 3. AUTHORSHIP, ORIGINALITY, AND PRIOR PUBLICATION

 Each entry shall be the original work of a single individual.
-The ideas and work reflected by each entry must be the author’s own.
+The ideas and work reflected by each entry must be the author’s own and not generated with the use of artificial intelligence (AI). .
 Co-authored submissions will not be accepted.
 Previously published submissions are not eligible.
+Please note that prior contestants who have not placed in a previous Competition are eligible for participation in future competitions, but contestants must submit a novel writing in order to be considered.
+Prior contestants who have placed in a previous competition are not eligible to participate.

 4. ENTRY PROCEDURES

 The submissions must be entered through the form below.
 Submissions must be sent in an MS Word or compatible format (“.doc” or “.docx”).
-The Competition will confirm receipt of all submissions.
-Submissions must be received by May 10, 2024, at 5:00 PM EST.
+Submissions must be received by June 8, 2026, at 5:00 PM EST.

 5. JUDGING